COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/California/README.md

 ## Setup

-There are five folders you need to create:
+There are four folders you need to create:
-Original Data Files, NCES, Output, Unmerged Districts, Cleaned DTA.
+Original Data Files, NCES, Output, Cleaned DTA.

 Download the original .xlsx files and place them into the "Original Data Files" folder.

-Download the "ca_unmerged_may2024" file from the drive (California -> Unmerged -> Unmerged as of May 2024) and place it in the main California folder.
+Download the PostClean folder from the drive and save it to the California folder.

-Download the NCES files for unmerged districts (.dta files) and place them into the "Unmerged Districts" folder.

 There are 16 .do files.